VamsiKaparthi/ALU-Verification-using-System-Verilog/README.md

 ## Introduction
 This project implements a SystemVerilog-based verification environment for an Arithmetic Logic Unit (ALU).
 The goal is to ensure the ALU operates correctly under all specified conditions by:
-- Generating constrained-random test stimuli
+- Generating constrained-random test stimuli.
-- Checking outputs against a reference model
+- Checking outputs against a reference model.
-- Measuring functional and code coverage
+- Measuring functional and code coverage.

 ## Key Features
 ✔ Modular Testbench Architecture (Generator, Driver, Monitor, Scoreboard, Reference Model) <br/>